 The sunny livingroom has antique wooden doors that open to a small french balcony overlooking ‘Rua do Terreirinho’, a narrow street with many old houses and typical bars, and small restaurants.
 There’s a couch (twoseater) and a large eatingtable with four comfortable chairs.
 WiFi is available, bring your own laptop and you’ll have unlimited acces to the internet.
-There is a LCD satelite TV system with hundreds of international channels as well as a CD-player with Fado and traditional Portugese CD’s that you can use.
+There is a smart satelite TV system with hundreds of international channels.

 The master bedroom (with a double bed) that lies next to the living room has it’s own balcony facing the street as well.
 (Double glass windows).
 Clean sheets (and a full cleaning of the house) are taken care of before you arrive.
 If you plan to stay for a langer period we can arrange for the house and the beds to be cleaned during your visit as well.
 2 big antique wooden closets provides more then sufficient closet space for your luggage.

 The house has two extra bedrooms (one with boxspring beds) and five/six people can sleep in all comfort.
 New duvets and luxury duvet-covers (Essenza).
 A Chicco babybed plus matrass ( 0-4 years) is available for free.

 There’s a large bathroom, bathtub and shower, a washing machine and a dryer (you can use it for free).
 Plenty of towels are provided.